Tjerkienator/portfolio_projects/README.md

 Through my portfolio projects, I have demonstrated my ability to handle complex data sets, clean and transform data, identify patterns and correlations, and communicate insights effectively through data visualizations.

 I believe that my skills and expertise in data analysis could be an asset to your organization, and I would be thrilled to discuss how I could contribute to your team.
-Thank you for considering my application.

 Sincerely,